-Add 1 stick of butter to a sauté pan, then 1/2 teaspoon salt, 1 teaspoon of Dijon mustard.
+Add 1 stick of butter to a sauté pan, then 1/2 teaspoon salt, and 1 teaspoon of Dijon mustard.
 1 1/2 teaspoons of poppy seeds.
-And 1 teaspoon of minced onions (dried), 1 tablespoon of brown sugar.
+And 1 teaspoon of minced onions (dried), and 1 tablespoon of brown sugar.
 And 1 teaspoon of Worcestershire sauce.
 Now cook on low to med heat and stir as the mixture melts.

 When it’s completely melted, drizzle the mixture over your sliders.
 And then evenly spread the poppy seeds over the tops of the buns, so they are not in clumps.

 Cover with tin foil, and they are now ready for the oven. cook at 375 degrees for 25-30 mins.
 For the last couple mins take the tin foil off.
 But don’t leave it uncovered for too long because the tops of the buns will get hard.

 And there you go…Ham and cheese & Reuben sliders.

 I hope these become a favorite!!
 Don’t forget to share this recipe with someone you love!

 For more recipes, please subscribe.
 You will be notified when something new is posted on City Foodie Farm.

 Copyright 2020 -City Foodie Farm -All Rights Reserved